gabrielmfern/intricate/README.md

 xor_model.init(&opencl_state).unwrap();
 ```

-Be aware that as v0.3.0 of Intricate any method called before `init`
+Beware that as v0.3.0 of Intricate any method called before `init`
 will panic because they do not have the OpenCL state to do calculations.

 ### Fitting our model